SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/tap_subscriber/EVENT_SCHEMA.md

 - `capture_failed`: terminal infrastructure failure with a bounded `error` diagnostic.

-Using one key keeps a bounded capture ordered in one partition.
-Event IDs and per-segment publishing remain future work for the session-aware architecture;
-the current contract transports the existing bounded-batch behavior without putting pytest interpretation in the tap subscriber.
+Using one key keeps the one-shot capture ordered in one partition.
+Stable event IDs and per-segment publishing remain possible hardening work for restart-safe delivery within an execution; they do not imply a multi-run service.
+The current contract transports the finite execution without putting pytest interpretation in the tap subscriber.

 ## Initialization timeout